-Safeguarding is defined as protecting children from maltreatment, preventing impairment of health and/or development, ensuring that children grow up in the provision of safe and effective care and taking action to enable all children to have the best life chances.
+Safeguarding is defined as protecting children from maltreatment, preventing impairment of children's mental and physical health or development, ensuring that children grow up in the provision of safe and effective care and taking action to enable all children to have the best life chances.

-St Anne's Catholic School and Sixth Form College's Mission Statement is underpinned by a recognition of the intrinsic value of a human being, made in God's image, and the Christian duty to protect the vulnerable.
+St Anne's Catholic School and Sixth Form College's Vision Statement is underpinned by a recognition of the intrinsic value of a human being, made in God's image, and the Christian duty to protect the vulnerable.
 The school is committed to ensuring that children feel safe and valued and are kept safe.
 They should always feel able to approach adults if they are in difficulties.